 Right now, the Lipitor claims are not a class action lawsuit but instead are individual cases pending around the country.
 Right now, there are an estimated 131 plaintiffs in 21 different federal courts.
 Plaintiffs have found to consolidate these cases.
 The first effort failed because the litigation was so inchoate that there were not enough claims to justify merging the cases together for consolidated discovery.
 Plaintiffs argue that there "is now a definite need for centralized coordination of these actions to avoid overlapping discovery and conflicting pretrial ruling, especially since the option of informal coordination has become impractical."

 The expectation here is that these cases will be consolidated this time.
 Where?
-The guess is South Carolina because there are already a large number there.
+The guess is South Carolina because there is already a large number there.
 But there is no way to know until the Panel rules.Where Can I Get More Information About the Connection Between Statin Drugs and Diabetes?

 You can contact our office for more information by filling out the contact form listed above.
-You can read some of the medical journal articles on line, a few of which we link to above.
+You can read some of the medical journal articles online, a few of which we link to above.
 Here a few news articles from Reuters and the Wall Street Journal you might also find of interest.
 You can get the latest Lipitor lawsuit update here.